 - Immediately call the Fire Department. - Take appropriate action to protect personnel.
 Remember, this is your first priority! - Notify the RRSO as soon as possible.
-Notification to the NRC must be made immediately or not to exceed 4 hours after the incident. - Stand by to advise firefighters of the nature, location, and potential hazard of the radioactive materials.
+The RRSO will notify the SRSO and notification to the NRC must be made immediately or not to exceed 4 hours after the incident. - Stand by to advise firefighters of the nature, location, and potential hazard of the radioactive materials.
 Do not leave the scene.
 Supply firefighters with all necessary information regarding facility layout, gauge storage area, number of gauges, etc. Be sure to include any other potential hazards present such as chemicals, explosives, guard dogs, locked doors, etc.